AvinashBeerelli/NSF_Eager-VehicleDetection/README.md

 Multi Vehicle Detection

 The Repository is for Multi Vehicle Dectection using YOLOV4 and Darknet framework.
-The repo has the darknet framewrok written in C and CUDA.
+The repo has the darknet framework written in C and CUDA.

 This repo can also be used for custom object detection using YOLOV4.